Allen Weisselberg tax fraud case: What to know about the charges

 Authorities allege that Weisselberg also lied about not being a New York City resident, despite his permanent residence being in the city.
 He and the company did not report his compensation to local tax authorities and evaded about $200,000 in New York City income taxes from 2005 to 2013, according to the indictment.

-The company paid for private school tuition for Weisselberg’s family members, the indictment alleges, and used personal checks signed by Trump.
+The company paid for private school tuition for some of Weisselberg’s family members, the indictment alleges, and used personal checks signed by Trump.
 The Trump Organization also paid for two Mercedes Benz vehicles for Weisselberg and his wife, according to the indictment.

 The Trump Organization allegedly underreported Weisselberg’s income on tax forms, excluding the payment he received through lodging, tuition payments and vehicles.

-“The government is claiming [that] there were two sets of books,” Beverly Moran, a law professor at Vanderbilt University and expert on tax law, told Yahoo News.
+“The government is claiming [that] there were two sets of books,” Beverly Moran, a law professor at Vanderbilt University and an expert on tax law, told Yahoo News.
 “There was a set of books that showed these payments as compensation, and there was another set of books that didn’t reflect these payments, so that there was no information reported.”

 Could Weisselberg go to prison?

-Weisselberg and the company are charged with 15 counts of criminal tax fraud, grand larceny, falsifying business records and slew of other related offenses that can result in prison time.
+Weisselberg and the company are charged with 15 counts of criminal tax fraud, grand larceny, falsifying business records and a slew of other related offenses that can result in prison time.

 “With the amount that they’ve charged, it is serious enough for prison time,” Jennifer Rodgers, a former federal prosecutor, told Yahoo News.
 Rodgers, now a lecturer at Columbia Law School and a CNN contributor, said that the charges against Weisselberg would “realistically put him in the neighborhood of two to four years.”